seojksc/seojksc.github.io/index.md

 ## Welcome to Jeong-Kweon's Pages

-You can use the [editor on GitHub](https://github.com/seojksc/seojksc.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+I'm currently working as researcher of computational science including data and artificial intelligence.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+(Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.)

 ### Markdown